 I take snacks and drinks for the airport, but I make sure everything is consumed before we pass through to departure.
-Regulations often ban any fresh fruit, dairy products or drinks being taken through.
+Regulations sometimes ban any fresh fruit, dairy products or drinks being taken through to your destination.

 I take children’s paracetamol with me, in case of unexpected fevers arising as we are flying over Afghanistan.
 So far, I haven’t needed it.
 I also take some sweets to chew to help with ear pressure equalization at take off and landing. again, we haven’t had any problems there.

-The toilets usually have antiseptic hand wash and moisturizer, should you need them.
-I do still pack the baby wipes and hand gel though, I’m unable to function without them.
+Quality airline toilets usually have antiseptic hand wash and moisturizer, should you need them.
+I do still pack the baby wipes and hand gel, I’m unable to function without them.